stefems/rover-challenge/README.md

 ## Discussion Question

-Imagine you are designing a production web application to compute these search scores for sitters and to return a list of sitters for search results.
+Imagine you are designing a production web application to compute the search scores for sitters and to return a list of sitters for search results.
 How would you do it?

 Write your answer in a README inside your project github repo.
 Your answer should be no more than a couple of paragraphs.

 ## Hint for Testing the Search Ranking Algorithm